Skip to content

 In 2015, the Alamance County board of commissioners passed a resolution to join the national Stepping Up initiative to guide its efforts to reduce the number of people with mental illnesses in jail.
 As part of their Stepping Up efforts, county leaders established a mission statement, created two part-time coordinator positions and formed a task force, a leadership team and several associated committees to develop a strategic plan that included messaging around what efforts are taking place locally to address connections to services for people with mental illness involved in the justice system.
 Read More

-Six Questions Case Studies: Question 2: Do We Conduct Timely Screening and Assessments?
+Six Questions Case Studies: Question 5: Have We Prioritized Policy, Practice and Funding Improvements?

 Six Questions Case Studies: Question 3: Do We Have Baseline Data?